MJRML/Azure_Data_Factory_Projects/Real-Time Crypto Data Pipeline with Azure Data Factory and CoinGecko API/Real-Time_Crypto_Data_Pipeline_with_Azure_Data_Factory_and_CoinGecko_API.md

 ## Step 3: Configure Azure Data Factory to ingest the Data from CoinGeko and store it in our Azure SQL Database

+### Create Linked services ADF - CoinGeko API
+- Create a linked service or your CoinGeko Rest API inside Azure Data Factory
+- Open Linked services and select Rest (insert Image 5)
+- Add our base URL -> https://api.coingecko.com/api/v3
+- Authentication Type: select Anonymous
+- In Auth Headers select 'API' from the drop down list
+- Enter your API key here or Connect to Azure Key Valut were your API secret is stored (**this will require another linked service with ADF**)
+- Run a Test Connection and confirm it is working
+- (Insert image 6)

+### Create Linked Service ADF - Azure SQL Database